rweigel/phys305/gauss_law.md

 \displaystyle \mathbf{E}=\int  \frac{\hat{\textbf{\char"0509}}}{\char"0509^2}\rho d\tau
 $$

-for charges on a line, on a surface, or in a volume, repectively.
+for charges on a line, on a surface, or in a volume, respectively.

-In general, the Coulomb's law can always be used to compute $\mathbf{E}$ if the charge density is known.
-However, there are a certain class of problems for which using Gauss's law is much easier than using Coulomb's law:
+In general, Coulomb's law can always be used to compute $\mathbf{E}$ if the charge density is known.
+However, there is a certain class of problems for which using Gauss's law is much easier than using Coulomb's law.

 > When a symmetry argument can be made for why
 >